Microblading Encyclopedia

 A touch-up appointment is scheduled 6-8 weeks after your initial session.
 This is when I perfect the shape and add density where pigment didn't retain as strongly.
 It's a normal part of the process — not a sign something went wrong.

 Annual refresher appointments help maintain vibrancy.
-Learn more in our complete touch-up guide.
+Learn more in my complete touch-up guide.

 12. How Long Results Last